A note on the Mac\'ias topology: Preliminaries

 For each $r\in R$, define $\sigma_r:=\{s\in R: \langle r\rangle+\langle s \rangle =R\}$ where for all $r\in R$, $\langle r \rangle$ is the ideal generated by $r$.
 Let $\beta_R:=\{\sigma_r: r\in R\}$, that is, $\sigma_r$ is the set of all elements that are \textit{comaximal} to $r$.
 The set $\beta_R$ is a basis for some topology on $R$ \cite[Theorem 2.1]{MACIAS2024109070}.
 We denote by $\widetilde{M(R)}$ the topological space $(R,\tau_R)$, where $\tau_R$ is the topology generated by $\beta_R$. \textit{The Macías topological space} $M(R)$ is the topological space $(R^0, \tau_{R^0})$ where $\tau_{R^0}$ is the topology generated by the basis $\beta_{R^0}:=\{\sigma_k^0: k\in R^0\}$.

-In \cite{clark2019note}, the topological space $\widetilde{G(R)}$ is defined, which is obtained by equipping $R$ with the topology generated by the collection of \textbf{coprime cosets} ${x+I}$ where $x\in R$ and $I$ is a nonzero ideal of $R$. \textit{The Golomb topological space} $G(R)$ is obtained by equipping $R^0$ with the subspace topology of $\widetilde{G(R)}$.
+In \cite{clark2019note}, the topological space $\widetilde{G(R)}$ is defined, which is obtained by equipping $R$ with the topology generated by the collection of \textbf{coprime cosets} ${x+I}$ where $x\in R$ and $I$ is a nonzero ideal of $R$. \textit{The Golomb topological space} $G(R)$ is obtained by equipping $R^0$ with the subspace topology induced by $\widetilde{G(R)}$.

 The following theorem summarizes the properties of $\widetilde{M(R)}$ and $M(R)$ presented in \cite{MACIAS2024109070}.

 \begin{theorem} The following propositions hold over $R$: \begin{enumerate} \item $\sigma_{rs}=\sigma_r\cap \sigma_s$ for all $r,s\in R$. \item $u\in R^\times$ if and only if $\sigma_u=R$. \item If $u\in R^\times$, then $u\in\sigma_r$ for all $r\in R$. \item $0\in\sigma_k$ if and only if $k\in R^\times$. \item $\textbf{cl}_{\widetilde{M(R)}}(\{0\})\subset \textbf{cl}_{\widetilde{M(R)}}(\{r\})$ for all $r\in R$.